 In some cases, it can even help you sell your slow-moving stock.
 By bundling slow-movers with better-performing merchandise, you can clear your shelves and avoid having too much capital tied up in inventory.

-Here’s a cool example of a retailer putting their collections to good use.
-This Is Ground, an online store that sells leather goods, created “Dad Kit 2019”, a collection of various leather items that dads can use every day.
+Here’s another cool example of a retailer putting bundles to good use.
+This Is Ground, an online store that sells leather goods, created a “Dad Kit”, which is a collection of various leather items that dads can use every day.

 4. Run conditional Father’s Day promotions